Motorists and farmers around Rugby are being warned of the dangers posed during the harvest season.

 A significant proportion of the collisions involving agricultural vehicles occur on rural roads with 60mph speed limits, and many near turnings into farms.
 The typical causes of the collisions are poor overtaking manoeuvres and inappropriate speed, with drivers finding themselves unable to stop in time when presented with a slow moving or wide vehicle.

 A further hazard is caused by mud and debris being brought onto the roads by tractors and other vehicles that have been working in the fields.

-Chief Inspector Steve Owen of Warwickshire Police sasaid: “Every year we face problems with agricultural vehicles leaving large amounts of mud and debris on the roads during the harvest season.
+Superintendent Lee Davenport of Warwickshire Police said: “Every year we face problems with agricultural vehicles leaving large amounts of mud and debris on the roads during the harvest season.
 While the majority of farmers take steps to ensure they keep the roads clear and safe, not all are as diligent.